 If you are choosing a hospital, you should also visit the Informed Patient Institute, a non-profit that grades the different entities rating hospitals in each state.
-Right now, the IPI gives Medicare’s Hospital Compare a B grade.
-One concern has been that in the past there has been no way to get an overall sense of a hospital’s quality, which the new Medicare Compare star ratings address.
-Another concern is that Medicare has not collected information on several measures.
+Right now, the IPI gives Medicare’s Hospital Compare a B grade because there is a lot of missing data.
+Medicare has not collected information on several measures.

 Here’s more from Just Care:

 - Plan ahead for a hospital visit: Talk to the people you love about these seven important items

 - New online sources help you to choose a doctor

 - New study finds Medicare Advantage plan enrollees end up in lower quality nursing homes than people in traditional Medicare